yashuthakur07/Biometric-Login-App/README.md

 # Biometric-Login-App
-this App In Security aswell in Touchfree login in your device
+This App help In Security aswell in Touchfree login in your device